IvanZ505/runb-notes/docs/cog-decision/choosing-resources.md

 ##### Loss Framing
 - Sure loss of $750 vs 25% chance to lose $1000 and a 25% chance to lose nothing.
 	- Now, people tended to prefer the chance.

+### Risk Aversion
+- Risk aversion is *demonstrated* when people refuse to play a fair gamble.
+- A fair gamble has an expected value of zero, for example, tossing a fair coin for the following deal: Heads you lose $1,000, tails you win $1,000.
+	- Expected value of this gamble is 0.

+### Prospect Theory
+- Prospect theory accounts for the **reference dependence** of people's choice under uncertainty.

+**Prospect Theory** agrees with Expected Utility theory that choices involve maximizing expectations.

+- However, must account for the fact that in actual decision-making evaluations of utilities and probabilities of outcomes are subject to cognitive ...

+#### Choice Stages
+- Framing phase: People *simplify* the prospects to make decisions less complex. (e.g. ignore very small probabilities)
+- Valuation phase: The overall value (V) ...